stevenxchung/OMSCS-Notes/CS 7637 - KBAI/Test 3/Lesson 24 - Meta-reasoning.md

 3. Strategy integration

 However, what is the process or strategy that metacognition uses?
 Metacognition can use the **same** processes and strategies that deliberation uses.
 In this way, an agent can achieve _goal-based autonomy_ as metacognition is able to provide continuous robustness and flexibility by allowing an agent to achieve new goals.

+## Section Quizzes

+### Meta-meta Reasoning Quiz

+_Is this (diagram provided) a good way to think about levels of metacognition_?

+No, because each level of metacognition is conceptually identical, so they are better represented as self-referential.